-Crashes as a result of driver distraction can lead to serious life threatening injuries, as well as deaths.
-This can include hospitalisation, rehabilitation and in some cases a life time of care.
+Crashes as a result of driver distraction can lead to deaths, as well as serious life threatening injuries.
+These can include hospitalisation, rehabilitation and sometimes a lifetime of care.